manuGil/photo_feed/README.md

 ## Get Ready

-Before the session copy the repository, and isntall the apps mentioned below.
+Before the session copy the repository, and install what is mentioned below.

 ### 1. DJango Photo Feed App